Skip to content

 The Heart of Catch-22

 “And don’t tell me God works in mysterious ways,” Yossarian continued, hurtling over her objections.
 “There’s nothing so mysterious about it.
 He’s not working at all.
-He’s… Read more “The Heart of Catch-22”
+He’s playing or else He’s forgotten all about us.
+That’s the kind of God … Read more

 August 2, 2011 by Fred Gooltz